 Due to the COVID-19 crisis, this strategy has had to adapt to the new circumstances and unprecedented challenges posed by the pandemic.
 One of the main innovations to be soon implemented by local authorities is the new “Human Rights Complaint Tool”, which will offer residents a direct channel to denounce human rights violations or challenges to local authorities.
 This channel will be based on both digital technologies as well as physical spaces across the Regency.
 In short, members of the community will have a new tool to monitor and report the human rights situation.

 Contributing to the global human rights cities movement

-In perspective, this contribution also provided a wealth of resources that can be of support to human rights cities across the world: From learning tools and capacity building experience to meaningful connections to human rights activists and entrepreneurs at a regional and global level.
-In coming years, Indonesian voices are expected to remain crucial in defining the new horizons of the movement.
+In perspective, this contribution also provided a wealth of resources that can be of support to human rights cities across the world: From learning tools to meaningful connections to human rights activists and entrepreneurs at a regional and global level.
+In coming years, Indonesian voices will remain crucial in defining the new horizons of the movement.

 Know more about Indonesia’s Human Rights Cities Movement: